 Function: Resets the StopWatch value to 0.
-Syntax: int StopWatchReset(int channel);

-Description: channel: 0-7, a total of 8 channels.
+Syntax: int StopWatchReset(int channel); Header: #include "7188xc.h" Description: channel: 0-7, a total of 8 channels.
 Return Value: On success, returns NoError.
+If the channel is out of range, returns ChannelError (-15).
 Example: Please refer to "StopWatchStart()" function for more detailed information.